 - Clinical rotations are a requirement of the PA Program curriculum.
 Students who cannot participate in clinical rotations due to criminal or other adverse activities revealed in a background check are unable to fulfill the requirement of the PA Program.
 Additionally, many licensing agencies require individuals to pass a criminal background check as a condition of licensure or employment.

-- Obtaining a background check and drug screen report will be conducted by the company Certified Background©.
+- Obtaining a background check and drug screen report is designated to the company CastleBranch©.

-- Students offered admission must comply with instructions provided by Certified Background© in order to authorize a background check.
-Details are provided through the CASPA application portal and through Certified Background©.
+- Students offered admission must comply with instructions provided by CastleBranch© in order to authorize a background check.
+Details are provided through the CASPA application portal and through CastleBranch©.

-- Students offered admission are responsible for payment of any fees charged by Certified Background© to provide the background check and drug screen service.
+- Students offered admission are responsible for payment of any fees charged by CastleBranch© to provide the background check and drug screen service.

 - Admission decisions are final and may not be appealed.